90XV/demo-repo/README.md

 remember to change directory (cd) when working in multiple folders to make sure that the commits are correct cd ../name of repo/

+git init - to initialise the repo when creating a new repo !! bt first make an empty one on GitHub website